-With UXPressia, you can use the embed code section which allows you to pull live chunks of data from 3rd-party resources to your journey map.
-That means that you can add site prototypes, audio recordings, videos, presentations and other things that support embed code sharing to your journey maps.
+With UXPressia, you can use the embed code section, which allows you to pull live chunks of data from 3rd-party resources to your journey map.
+That means that you can add site prototypes, audio recordings, videos, presentations and other things that support embed code sharing to make your customer journey map even more informative.
 Most importantly, everything you add via the embed code will update automatically, so you can be sure that your embed sections always contain relevant data.

 Here is what a site prototype from Figma and Miro (ex-Realtime Board) will look like on a journey map: